General Motors LS-based small-block engine: LS4

 The LS4 is a 5327 cc version of the Generation IV block.
 Though it has the same displacement as the Vortec 5300 LY5, it features an aluminum block instead of iron, and uses the same cylinder head casting as the Generation III LS6 engine.
+Compression ratio 10:1.

 The LS4 is adapted for transverse front-wheel drive applications, with a bellhousing bolt pattern that differs from the rear-wheel-drive blocks (so as to mate with the 4T65E).
+Uses the GM Metric bellhousing bolt pattern.